mark-marshall/twilio-flex-interactive-webchat/README.md

 this.setState({ manager })
 ```

 The result is that a component will rerender itself and do a sample dialog of "Are you sure you want to end the chat?"
 Note - the "yes" action is not implmented yet, to actually end the chat.
-To do that, you might want to look at a more complete example such as [example-customer-end-chat] https://github.com/twilio-professional-services/example-customer-end-chat.
+To do that, you might want to look at a more complete example such as [example-customer-end-chat](https://github.com/twilio-professional-services/example-customer-end-chat) .

 ![closechat](endchatimg.png)